t3lesph0re/t3lesph0re.github.io/README.md

 layout: page
 ---

-This is a cybersecurity blog to track my reasearch and journy, enjoy!
+This is a blog to track my cybersecurity reasearch and journey, enjoy!